 If a city or town receives less than \$50,000 in annual revenues from its normal business and does not have an audit or agreed upon procedures, the city or town cannot apply directly to ODOC/CD.
-The city or town can apply only by having the local County apply on their behalf, if the County chooses to do so.
-Nothing contained herein mandates a County to act as an accommodating party.
+The city or town can apply only by having the local County apply on their behalf if the County chooses to do so.
+Nothing contained herein mandates a County to act as an accommodating party

-9. Applicants must certify that if the proposed project is funded by CDBG Community Revitalization dollars it will be properly insured for the life of the asset (as applicable).
-Proper insurance for buildings includes both property and liability insurance coverage.
-When the project includes vehicles, proper insurance will include liability, comprehensive and collision coverage.
-10. Applicants are responsible for completing online application corrections/revisions along with any applicable application upload corrections/revisions as directed by ODOC/CD staff within the pre-determined deadline.
-In fairness to other applicants and to maintain HUD required CDBG funding expenditure rates; ODOC/CD can NOT indefinitely hold applications until the respective application corrections/revisions are accomplished.
+9. Applicants are responsible for accomplishing online application corrections/revisions along with any applicable application upload corrections/revisions as directed by ODOC/CD staff within the pre-determined deadline.
+In fairness to other applicants and in order to maintain HUD required ODOC/CD's CDBG funding expenditure rates; ODOC/CD can NOT indefinitely hold applications until the respective application corrections/revisions are accomplished.
 Applications will be considered INCOMPLETE if the prescribed corrections/revisions are not made to the application within the pre-determined deadline established by ODOC/CD.
 This will result in a FAILED threshold application rating.
-11. The Application Guidelines associated with the CDBG Community Revitalization set-aside contain an APPLICATION FORMS CHECKLIST outlining all application-related documentation required to be uploaded into the online OGX application.
-It is the Applicant's responsibility to follow this checklist and seek additional guidance from ODOC/CD staff as required.
+10. The Application Guidelines associated with this CDBG Water/Wastewater Engineering set-aside contains an APPLICATION FORMS CHECKLIST outlining all application related documentation required to be uploaded into the online OGX application.
+It is the applicant's responsibility to follow this checklist and seek additional guidance from ODOC/CD staff as required.
 Applicants will be responsible for following and providing each item listed on the checklist.
 Failure to provide any of the required application documentation listed on the checklist will result in a FAILED application rating.
-Additionally, Applicants must provide a response to all application questions and satisfy all documentation requirements delineated in the CDBG Community Revitalization Application Guidelines and online OGX Application System including, but not limited to: Resolution, income survey results, resolution requesting assistance, survey maps, certifications, HUD Form 2880 Applicant Recipient Disclosure Update Report, project budget, etc.

-12. The application must sufficiently demonstrate an applicant's need for the requested CDBG activity.
+Additionally, applicants must provide a response to all application questions and satisfy all documentation requirements delineated in the CDBG Water/Wastewater Engineering Application Guidelines and online OGX Application System including, but not limited to: Resolution, income survey results, resolution requesting assistance, survey maps, certifications, HUD Form 2880 Applicant/Recipient Disclosure/Update Report, project budget, etc. 11.
+The application must sufficiently demonstrate an applicant's need for the requested CDBG activity.
 For any requested CDBG project, there is an underlying "need" for such a project.
-It is the responsibility of the applicant to provide ODOC/CD documentation supporting the need for a project request.
+It is the responsibility of the applicant to communicate to ODOC/CD why the particular CDBG activity is being requested in the application.
 Failure to adequately demonstrate a project need will result in a FAILED threshold application rating.
+It is highly recommended that the applicant contacts ODOC/CD PRIOR to application submission if the applicant has any questions in regard to demonstrating project need.
 The project need is communicated in the "Project Description" section of the "CDBG Application Summary" page of the online OGX application.
-If required, additional narratives and supporting documentation can be uploaded in the "Uploads" page of the OGX application.
+Additional narratives and supporting documentation can be uploaded in the "Uploads" page of the OGX application if required.